 - A Debut Album release

-Acclaimed as “top-notch, intense, stylish, and with an abundance of flare and talent,” the New York City-based Solera Quartet is Quartet in Residence at the University of Notre Dame and Project: Music Heals Us's Prison Residency Program.
+Acclaimed as “top-notch, intense, stylish, and with an abundance of flare and talent,” the New York City-based Solera Quartet is the Quartet in Residence for Project: Music Heals Us's Prison Residency Program.
 Winners of the 2017 Pro Musicis International Award, the Soleras are the first and only American chamber ensemble chosen for this distinction, and will be presented in a debut recital at Carnegie Hall’s Weill Hall in 2018 to celebrate their addition to Pro Musicis’ roster.